 Moment by moment every day, we are making choices.
 We have a choice to behave in an expedient way or in a principled way.
 It’s our choice.

 Play now (in an expedient way) and pay more later, Or, pay now (in a principled way) and play more later.
 Either way you choose, you still pay!

-In fact, since things compound (like compounding interest income/expense) and if you choose to play now and pay later, you will pay more later.
+In fact, since things compound, (like compounding interest income/expense) if you choose to play now and pay later, you will pay more later.